Farm camp for Schools

 This activity has full insurance cover and the presenters have all necessary permits to keep protected species and are licensed to use the animals for teaching purposes.
 All presenters hold a current Police Certificate and have background in teaching and/or relevant tertiary qualifications.

-Animals Anonymous included in our 2 night camp only.
+Animals Anonymous included in our 2 night farm camp only.

 Farm History Trail